Description

 Impact

-A flaw in the Node.js Permission API allows to spin up a new server via a Unix domain socket even when the application is run without the --allow-net permission.
+A flaw in the Node.js Permission API allows an application to spin up a new server via a Unix domain socket even when it is run without the --allow-net permission.
 This exposes a local service that can be accessed by other processes on the same host, potentially enabling further abuse or data exfiltration if the service processes sensitive input.

 Affected Systems